variety/variety/README.markdown

     $ mongo test --quiet --eval "var collection = 'users', sort = { updated_at : -1 }" variety.js

+#### Log Keys and Types As They Arrive Option ####
+Sometimes you want to see the keys and types come in as it happens.
+Maybe you have a large dataset and want accurate results, but you also are impatent and want to see something now.
+Or maybe you have a large mangled dataset with crazy keys (that probably shouldn't be keys) and variety is going out of memory.
+This option will show you the keys and types as they come in and help you identify problems with your dataset without needing the variety script to finish.

+    $ mongo test --eval "var collection = 'users', sort = { updated_at : -1 }, logKeysContinuously = true" variety.js

 #### Secondary Reads ####
 Analyzing a large collection on a busy replica set primary could take a lot longer than if you read from a secondary.
 To do so, we have to tell MongoDB it's okay to perform secondary reads by setting the ```slaveOk``` property to ```true```: